G1GGa/The-AI-Concierge-Bar/README.md

 ## License & Usage
 **© 2026 [Giga Imerlishvili / AI Concierge bar]**
 This project is proprietary software.
 All rights reserved.
 Unauthorized reproduction, modification, or integration into commercial products without explicit licensing is strictly prohibited.
+This project is licensed under GNU GPLv3.
+For commercial usage or integration into proprietary software without the copyleft requirement, please contact the author.